micropython/micropython/docs/library/urandom.rst

   .. method:: urandom.random()

-    Returns the next floating point number in the range [0.0, 1.0).
+    Returns a floating point number in the range [0.0, 1.0).

   .. method:: urandom.uniform(a, b)